An Ultimate Guide to Web Application Architecture

 Market trends keep changing, user expectations keep evolving, and the growth of a business is never-ending.
 A web app needs an architecture to lay a strong foundation, and without it, your business app will be diving in the big ball of mud architecture anti-pattern.

-A well-thought web app architecture can handle the various loads and adapt to the changing business requirement skillfully to deliver a fast user experience that further improves the app performance.
+A well-thought web app architecture can handle the various loads and adapt to the changing business requirement skillfully to deliver a fast user experience that further improves the web app performance.
+It can also help you to render static and dynamic pages with ease.
 You can also take on several development tasks at the same time by dividing the structure into several small modules, eventually reducing the development time as well.
 Furthermore, it becomes easier to integrate new functionalities without affecting the overall structure.

 And how about security you may ask.
 Well, web architecture divides the application into several blocks that are secured separately to minimize security threats, including the risk posed by malicious codes.
 Apart from that, applications with a future-proof architecture provide the opportunity to add new features and maintain low latency, even when user count increases.